-If a person sold or purchased a signal preemption device, he or she would be guilty of a felony punishable by up to two years' imprisonment or a maximum fine of \$10,000, or both.
+If an unauthorized person sells or purchases a portable signal preemption device, he or she will be guilty of a felony punishable by up to two years' imprisonment or a maximum fine of \$10,000, or both.

-Senate Bill 843 (S-1)
+Senate Bill 843

-The bill would amend the Code of Criminal Procedure to add using, selling, or purchasing a signal preemption device to the sentencing guidelines, as shown in Table 2.
+The bill amends the Code of Criminal Procedure to add using, selling, or purchasing a portable signal preemption device to the sentencing guidelines, as shown in Table 2.